The Financial Technology Law Review: Taiwan

 STO platform operator

 The platform operator should obtain a securities dealer licence, have minimum paid-in capital of NT$100 million and provide an operation bond in the amount of NT$10 million.

 The total offering amount of all STOs on a single platform should not exceed NT$100 million.
 A platform can accept to process a second STO only one year after the security tokens of the first STO have been traded on the platform.

 The platform operator should enter into an agreement with the Taiwan Depository and Clearing Corporation (TDCC) and transmit the trading information such as balance changes and a balance statement to the TDCC to be recorded on a daily basis.
 The TDCC should provide STO balance inquiry service to investors.

 Subscription and trading

-Subscription and trading of security tokens should be conducted on a real-name basis and the transactions must be conducted in New Taiwan Dollars under the same name as that featuring on the bank account.
+Subscription and trading of security tokens should be conducted on a real-name basis and the transactions must be conducted in New Taiwan Dollars (NT$) under the same name as that featuring on the bank account.

 ii Anti-money laundering